The Optometrist's Guide to Roth IRA and How to do a Backdoor Roth

 -

-We recommend doing the full $6,000 in one step for the previous year first (2022) if you haven't done so.
-Then If you have another $6,500 to contribute, then you can make a 2023 contribution as well, but again you have until 4/15/2024 the following year to do so for 2023 contribution.
+We recommend doing the full $7,000 in one step for the previous year first (2025) if you haven't done so since you have until 12/31/25 to do the backdoor Roth conversion.

-Note: You can do $541 each month into a trad-IRA ($6,500 total) and select the standard "money market" fund BUT DO NOT INVEST ANYTHING until it is fully converted into the backdoor Roth IRA.
-You might get a few $1-2 in gains but IRS will round down to $6,500 end of the year.
+Note: During 2026, you can do $625 each month into a trad-IRA ($7,500 total) and select the standard "money market" fund BUT DO NOT INVEST ANYTHING until it is fully converted into the backdoor Roth IRA.
+You might get a few $1-2 in gains but IRS will round down to $7,500 end of the year.

 -